lifeatedelab/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 <img src="https://github.com/lifeatedmlab/praktikum-basis-data/blob/bb2072b9b962c9e624ee2e3fb0c06392918f0b2d/MODUL%202/img_basdat/OR.png">
 </p>

+This query will display data in the 'karyawan' table with the condition of age less than 30 or salary above 4000.
+Then it is possible to retrieve employee data whose age is less than 30 and salary is less than 4000, age is more than 30 and salary is greater than 4000, age is less than 30 and salary is greater than 4000.
+In other words, retrieve data if one of the conditions is True.

 ### 4. NOT
 The NOT operator is used to return a data record if the condition given is not true.
 Here is the syntax used to use the NOT operator.